 Source: Wyeside questionnaire data for age profile, based on a 70% response rate which is considered to be reasonably representative of the population.
+Note: ?? means respondents did not state age range.

 Figure 4 - Comparison of the Age Profile in the Wyeside Area with National Averages